July 29, 2013

 - submissive; I must put others’ needs before mine

 - expressing my needs or anger will lead to something bad

 - something bad will happen or I will lose control

 - beliefs about connection, deprivation, abandonment, lack of trust, and isolation are all associated with the weak sense of self.

 Words used: I’ll never get the love I need, I’ll be alone forever, no one will ever accept me.

-For help working with your inner critic, you can schedule an appointment with one of our therapists in Houston by calling 832-559-2622 or clicking here to schedule an appointment online.
+For help working with your inner critic, you can schedule an appointment with one of our therapists by calling 832-559-2622 or clicking here to schedule an appointment online.